Renia-K/Unveiling-the-Forbidden/README.md

 `Accessibility for Extraction`: Books were selected based on their availability in public digital repositories, ensuring they were accessible for research or extraction.
 Data was sourced from publicly accessible platforms such as Project Gutenberg and other open digital libraries.

 Note: The aforementioned criteria were followed when collecting 19th century and early 20th century banned books.
 Eligibility standards required adjustments when selecting more recent texts: a Federal Law for nationwide bans was no longer in action, and with a recent exponential increase in selected States' book bans and endless possibilities to access information on the Internet, the pool was too wide.
-Moreover, especially in the 21st century, books can be easily retrived on online platforms, making bans in local libraries and school curricula the only vehicles for preventing their distribution.
+Moreover, especially in the 21st century, books can be easily retrieved on online platforms, making bans in local libraries and school curricula the only vehicles for preventing their distribution.
 For these reasons, the second criterion was modified to include books banned in specific counties or school districts.
 Specifically, volumes censored after 2020 were selected from PEN America's list of banned books in American schools during the 2022-2023 school year.
 Considered the highest percentages of censorships coming from Florida and Texas, the lists of books banned in the two States were cross referenced, and the resulting overlaps were taken into consideration.
 The list was further refined based on the availability of the books in open-source online libraries.